m0-foundation/ttg-frontend/README.md

 12. junk
 ```

 Afterward, in metamask, each time you create a new account, for up to 5 accounts, they will all have ETH, CASH, VOTE, VALUE and can participate in governance.
-You can switch between accounts and vote on proposals to achieve a quorum.
+You can switch between accounts and vote on proposals to achieve a threshold.

 ### Note